nobuf/langlinks-server/README.md

   sh -c 'mysql -uwiki -pwiki wikipedia < /migrations/jawiki-langlinks.sql'
 ```

 And that's it.
 By default, it's running on `8080` port.
+See docker-compose.yml.

 ## API Reference